-Church office - floor is stone/concrete under a carpet covering.
+Former Church office - floor is stone/concrete under a carpet covering.
 Ceiling - plaster on concrete.
 Walls - stone and plaster.
-The office is in the former choir vestry, built in the 1930's and converted to an office in 2005.
+The former office is in the former choir vestry, built in the 1930's and converted to an office in 2005.
 Heating is wall mounted electric fire installed in 2005.

-Priest's Vestry - floor is stone under a carpet covering renewed in 2008.
-Ceiling - preformed ceiling tiles.
-Walls - plaster on stone.
+Priest's Vestry - floor is stone, carpet removed in 2020.
+Ceiling - refurbished entirely in 2020 and preformed ceiling tiles removed.
+Walls - plaster on stone, refurbished in 2020.
 No heating.